The story of our climate positive journey

 - Moving away from fossil fuels towards renewable electricity sources such as solar, wind, and geothermic energy and renewable energy sources such as biomass.

-- Exploring carbon storage solutions – for example through tree planting programmes, like our work with the Givaudan Foundation where we’ve already planted more than 500,000 trees - and restoration of ecocystems.
+- Exploring carbon storage solutions – for example through tree planting programmes, like our work with the Givaudan Foundation where we’ve already planted more than 500,000 trees – and restoration of ecosystems.

 What are we doing already?

 We have also made great progress on our renewable electricity commitments.
-We are on track to meet our target of converting our entire electricity supply to fully renewable sources by 2025 as part of our RE100 commitment, achieving 75% renewable electricity in 2019.
-24 of our 44 production sites are now powered 100% by electricity from renewable sources.
+We are on track to meet our target of converting our entire electricity supply to fully renewable sources by 2025 as part of our RE100 commitment, achieving 90% renewable electricity in 2022.

 We actively encourage our teams to reduce the GHG emissions of their daily commute, through a range of schemes including a bike-to-work initiative at our Swiss sites, carpooling through our intranet platform and by providing recharge stations to make the transition to electric cars possible at some sites.